1razoo/photonic-wallet/README.md

 ## Introduction

-Photonic Wallet is a non-custodial wallet for minting and transferring tokens, following the Radiant Smart Token standard.
+Photonic Wallet is a non-custodial wallet for minting and transferring tokens, following the Glyphs Protocol.
 The code runs completely client side and only requires a connection to an ElectrumX server.

 This is alpha software in active development.
 If you would like to test it, please be cautious and report any bugs.

 ## Features

 - Mint and transfer non-fungible and fungible tokens
+- PoW mint contract creation
 - Container and author tokens
 - IPFS file uploading
 - On-chain image thumbnail generation